Rights of Employees

 Not every employee is legally entitled to receive overtime pay.
-Rather there are many exceptions and exemptions to the requirement.
+Rather, there are many exceptions and exemptions to that requirement.

-The three primary exemptions from the overtime requirements are for Executives, Administrative and Professional Employees.
-These categories have somewhat misleading names, and are fairly narrowly defined.
+The three primary exemptions from the overtime requirements are for Executive, Administrative and Professional employees.
+These categories have somewhat misleading names and are fairly narrowly defined.
 More information is available on our minimum wage page.

-Even if you do not fall into one of those three categories, there are many other categories of employees who are exempt from the overtime pay requirement.
-This includes any employee who is exempt from the minimum wage requirement, as well as certain commissioned employees working for retail companies, employees who sell cars, trucks, boats or certain other vehicles to consumers, and employees who work for railroads and airlines, among others.
+Even if you do not fall into one of those three exempt categories, there are many other categories of employees who are exempt from the overtime pay requirement.
+Among others, they include employees who are exempt from the minimum wage requirement, as well as certain commissioned employees working for retail companies, employees who sell cars, trucks, boats or other specified vehicles to consumers, and employees who work for railroads and airlines.

 Even if you are not legally entitled to overtime pay under state or federal law, some companies have more generous policies.
-Likewise, some employees are entitled to be paid extra for their overtime hours based on their employment contracts or offer letters.
+Likewise, employees may be entitled to be paid extra for their overtime hours based on their employment contracts or offer letters.